National Fentanyl Awareness Day

 Naloxone can reverse overdoses

 Naloxone is a medication that can reverse overdose by fentanyl and other opioids, such as heroin, morphine, and oxycodone.
 It can very quickly restore normal respiration to a person whose breathing has slowed or stopped as a result of overdosing.
-In Dec 2018, the U.S. Department of Health and Human Services issued new guidance recommending that naloxone be co-prescribed to all patients at risk for opioid complications.
-If you or someone you know is at increased risk for opioid overdose, whether because of opioid use disorder or because of regular use of illegally-made drugs, you should carry naloxone and keep it at home.

 Learning to recognize overdose can help save lives